 Set NLS_LANG for Export / Import

-Another environment variable that you may need to set is NLS_LANG in order to export or import data in correct character set.
+Another environment variable that you may need to set is NLS_LANG in order to notify database to set correct NLS conventions.